What to Know About the Construction Insurance Claim Process

 You have just learned that someone has been injured on your construction site or that a client is suing you for defective work.
 What you do next and when you do it is critically important to your business.
 Here are three things you should know.

-1. Notify your insurance carrier immediately.
+1. Notify your construction insurance carrier immediately.

 As soon as you become aware of a potential construction insurance claim, gather the facts and notify your broker or claim department, even if you know little at the time.
 Together, bring the claim to your insurance carrier.
 Many policies, especially “claims-made” policies, require immediate notification to keep your insurance coverage intact.